microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicyconfigurationpartner.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The partner-specific configuration that is defined for inbound and outbound settings of Azure AD B2B and B2B Direct Connect collaboration.
+The partner-specific configuration that is defined for inbound and outbound settings of Azure AD B2B and B2B direct connect collaboration.

 For any partner-specific property that is `null`, these settings will inherit the behavior configured in your [default cross tenant access settings](../resources/crosstenantaccesspolicyconfigurationdefault.md).